 Alaskans are not really known for their sense of fashion.
 In fact, blogs and magazines scoff at the state’s style.
-Travel + Leisure Magazine as well as online news site Fashionista have named Anchorage its America’s “worst dressed city.”
+Travel + Leisure Magazine, as well as online news site Fashionista, have named Anchorage America’s “worst dressed city.”

-What are Alaskans to do: Wear five-inch heels while navigating six-inch-wide puddles?
+What are Alaskans to do?
+Wear five-inch heels while navigating six-inch-wide puddles?
 Break out their best during breakup?
-Dress to the nines in nine below?
+Dress to the nines in nine below zero temperatures?

-In Alaska, the hottest fashion trends usually focus on staying warm and the best threads balance function with fun and strength with style.
+In Alaska, the hottest fashion trends usually focus around staying warm and the best threads that balance “function with fun” and “strength with style”.
 That’s why big name brands like The North Face, Patagonia, Mountain Hardware and REI are popular for those who can afford them and those who want to look Alaska chic.

 But how do you dress like an Alaskan?
 The garments Alaskans pledge their allegiance to are the ones they use the most and last the longest.
-They are tough, not trendy, keep you warm and dry when it’s cold or wet and keep you cool when the Midnight Sun is blazing and warm when you’re out at 3 am gazing at the Northern Lights.
+They are tough, not trendy, keep you dry when it’s wet, keep you cool when Alaska’s Midnight Sun is blazing and warm when you’re out at 3 am gazing at the Northern Lights.